jamesec/jamesec.github.io/o/export_chatgpt.md

 > Temporary Chat
 > This chat won't appear in history or be used to train our models.
 For safety purposes, we may keep a copy of this chat for up to 30 days.

+I’ve now discovered a better solution, which, as I understand it, is the best way to save/export chat history: using the browser extension [SingleFile](https://github.com/gildas-lormeau/SingleFile).